7 Morning Habits of Women Who Never Feel Behind

 Women who never feel behind are not faster or more efficient than women who always do.
 They simply build enough time into their mornings that they are not rushing before they have even begun.

 Rushing is a state of mind that, once established in the morning, tends to follow you through the day.
-You arrive at everything slightly breathless, slightly late, slightly less present than you intended.
+You arrive at everything slightly breathless, slightly less present than you intended.

 Give yourself the gift of an unhurried morning.
 Not every day.
 But often enough that it becomes your baseline rather than a luxury.